Language

 • Florida Blue plans cover emergency services for Commercial members at an out-of-network emergency room at the in-network cost share.

-• If you’re admitted to a Memorial hospital after a visit to their ER, even if the hospital is no longer in the network, the hospital stay for that emergency is covered at your in-network cost share.
+• If you’re admitted to a Memorial Healthcare System hospital after a visit to their ER, even if the hospital is no longer in the network, the hospital stay for that emergency is covered at your in-network cost share.

 • A subsequent visit to the hospital, outside of the emergency, would not be covered at the in-network cost share.